hongseok-yang/logic23/README.md

 #### 7.1.
 Evaluation

 * Implementation (20%).
 Report (10%).
-* The submitted implementation will be marked automatically using our automatic tester.
-See the specification below.
+* The submitted implementation will be marked automatically using our script.
 * The submitted report will be marked based on the level of originality and experimental or theoretical thoroughness in the analysis of the submitted implementation and its design decision, in a broad context of efficient SAT solving.

 #### 7.2.
 Deadline